dlbewley/hcp-rhel/README.md

 storage                                    4.13.10   True        False         False      41h
 ```

-* Approve CSRs for new node
+* After a successful run, approve CSRs for the new node

 ## Deploying a None HostedCluster
 ### Adding a RHEL Node